Exiting the European Union

 I enjoyed the hon.
 Gentleman’s speech in our debate on a second referendum the other day, but the answer I give him today is the same one that I gave then.
 The referendum did not come out of the blue; it came after 30 years of debate in this country.
 The Government at the time wrote to every household in the country setting out the impact of leaving, and we should respect the decision of the British people.

 The UK has a proud record of protecting rights.
-The EU (Withdrawal) Bill aims to maximise certainty for individuals and businesses about their legal rights and obligations as we leave the EU in order to provide the basis for a smooth and orderly exit.
+The EU (Withdrawal) Bill aims to maximise certainty for individuals and businesses about their legal rights and obligations as we leave the EU, to provide the basis for a smooth and orderly exit.
 The Bill will ensure that the laws and rules that we have now will so far as possible continue to apply as they did before exit.

 The Prime Minister has said that full regulatory alignment with the Republic of Ireland is part of the deal that she negotiated last week.
 Can the Minister give an absolute guarantee to the electrical engineers in my constituency that product safety and workplace practices will be guaranteed after we have left the EU?